saturnism/spring-on-gcp-gitbook/additional-resources/code-labs.md

 ---
-description: Long and short code labs to learn Spring Boot on GCP
+description: Long and short code labs to learn Spring Boot on GCP.
 ---

 # Code Labs